aiplanethub/getting-started-with-r-programming-for-data-science/importing-and-working-with-data-in-r/984-Working With Variables & Data in R.md

   ▶︎ How to ask R for different levels/categories of a categorical variable?

-  ▶︎ How to produce summary for variable in R? summary function in R will produce summary of variables based on their type, for example numeric values will be summarized by mean, median and quartiles, and factors or categorical variables will be summarized as frequencies.
+  ▶︎ How to produce a summary for variable in R?
+Summary function in R will produce a summary of variables based on their type, for example, numeric values will be summarized by mean, median, and quartiles and factors or categorical variables will be summarized as frequencies.